-As water enters the floor of a valley, it typically is dumped into a river or stream.
-Rivers and streams are moving bodies of draining water, that have a tremendous amount of force.
-Because of their strength, streams and rivers can cause a great amount of erosion.
+When water enters the floor of a valley, it dumps into a river or stream.
+Rivers and streams are bodies of water that have a large amount of force.
+Because of this strength, they can cause a great amount of erosion.

 The Grand Canyon in Arizona is a great example of river erosion.
 Not only was it formed by erosion from moving water, but the water still flows and continues to erode the rock.